Skip to main content

 StageWhat happensMechanism

-RecordingAI calls trw_learn() with summary, detail, and tagsYAML entry created in .trw/learnings/
+RecordingAI calls trw_learn() with summary, detail, and tagsStructured entry stored in the project learning store under .trw/

 ScoringInitial impact score assigned based on content quality and tagsQ-learning + heuristic analysis